 |168||Distinction* (A* on the core and distinction in the occupational specialism)||AAA*|

 What T Level subjects are available?

-The first three T Levels available to start in September 2020 will be:
+The first three T Levels started in September 2020 in:

 - digital production, design and development

 From September 2021, T Levels started in:

 - healthcare science

 From September 2022, T Levels will start in:

 - design and development for engineering and manufacturing

 - engineering, manufacturing, processing and control